olegabu/fabric-starter/test/testsuite.md

 ## Testing Suite components

-The components of the Testing Suite components are located in the ```./test``` folder of the Fabric Starter.
+The components of the Testing Suite are located in the ```./test``` folder of the Fabric Starter.
 The Suite can interact with the Fabric Starter in two ways: via the CLI or via the REST Fabric Starter interfaces.
 You can choose one or both of them when running tests.

 ```bash
 test